getir-hackathon-2016/T16-Backend/README.md

 // en or tr, default=en
 Accept-Language: en

-// unique device id that used all the time
+// device id that used all the time (unique)
 X-Device-Id: xxx

-// unique access id
+// access token (unique)
 X-Access-Token: xxx
 ```

 ## Endpoints

 Notice: Excepting `/login`, all endpoints require `X-Access-Token` header with a valid access token provided by service.
-Also all endpoints require `X-Device-Id` header with a unique value that used generated once and used for each request.
+And all endpoints require `X-Device-Id` header with a unique value that used generated once and used for each request.
+Also only JSON data accepted as body data.

 ### Authorization